w3f/polkadot-wiki/docs/general/attacks.md

 ---
 id: attacks
-title: Protection from Attacks
+title: Why Verify Transactions?
-sidebar_label: Attack Protection
+sidebar_label: Transaction Verification
 description: How to Prevent from being a Victim of an Attack
-keywords: [attack, protection]
+keywords: [transaction, extrinsic, verification, protection]
 slug: ../attacks
 ---

-## How do Attacks look like

-In general, an attacker would make you think you are signing an [extrinsic](../learn/learn-transactions.md) A when in reality you are signing an extrinsic B. An Attack might come from:
+In general, an attacker would make you think you are signing a Transaction A when in reality you are signing a Transaction B. An Attack might come from:

 ### Clipboard Memory